 Sailing Resume Blockchain

 Like all blockchains, the Sailing Resume Blockchain uses a system of public and private cryptographic keys.
 These keys prove that your data was created by you and not altered in any way since it was created.
-The blockchain provides mathematical proof that you or anyone else has not tampered with logbook entries on the chain.
+The blockchain provides mathematical proof that your logbook entries have not been tampered with on the chain.

 The Sailing Resume Blockchain implements identity verification requirements and three different levels of verification of your sailing experience.
 One of the available verification levels is crewmate signing.
 Crewmate signing is the same as the captain signing a paper-based logbook.
-The difference is once the captain signs the logbook entry using Charter Rode, it is locked and digitally encoded to prevent tampering.
+The difference is once the captain signs the logbook entry using their digital wallet, it is locked and digitally encoded to prevent tampering.

 For more information about Charter Rode, the Sailing Resume Blockchain, and how to create an account, visit charterrode.com.

 Don’t let your sailing experience be lost or unusable.
 Secure all your sailing experience on the Sailing Resume Blockchain, building a sailing resume that may be shared, verified, and trusted by anyone in the world.
 Enjoy the freedom to weigh anchor and explore the world!